joshf/Indication/README.markdown

 Administration:
 ---------------

-Open up SHTracker/admin to add new downloads, view statistics, update existing downloads or delete downloads
+Open up SHTracker/admin to add new downloads, view statistics, update existing downloads or delete downloads.
+The admin panel can also be used to password protect downloads or to show you the tracking link for a download.

 Removal:
 --------